D. W. Griffith: Early film career

 Griffith directed and produced The Clansman through Reliance-Majestic Studios in 1915.
 The film later became known as The Birth of a Nation.
-It is one of the early feature length American films.
-The film was a success, but it aroused much controversy due to its depiction of slavery, the Ku Klux Klan, race relations in the American Civil War, and the Reconstruction era of the United States.
-It was based on Thomas Dixon Jr.'s 1905 novel The Clansman: A Historical Romance of the Ku Klux Klan; it depicts Southern slavery as benign, the enfranchisement of freedmen as a corrupt plot by the Republican Party, and the Ku Klux Klan as a band of heroes restoring the rightful order.
-This view of the era was popular at the time and was endorsed for decades by historians of the Dunning School, although it met with strong criticism from the National Association for the Advancement of Colored People (NAACP) and other groups.
+It is considered the first Hollywood Epic.
+The film was a success, but its depiction of slavery, the Ku Klux Klan, race relations in the American Civil War, and the Reconstruction era of the United States aroused much controversy.
+It was based on Thomas Dixon Jr.'s 1905 novel The Clansman: A Historical Romance of the Ku Klux Klan, which casts Southern slavery as benign, the enfranchisement of freedmen as a corrupt plot by the Republican Party, and the Ku Klux Klan as a band of heroes restoring the rightful order.
+This view of the era was popular at the time and was endorsed for decades by historians of the Dunning School, but it met with strong criticism from the National Association for the Advancement of Colored People (NAACP) and other groups.

 The NAACP attempted to stop showings of the film.
-This was successful in some cities, but nonetheless it was shown widely and became the most successful box-office attraction of its time.
+This ban was successful in some cities, but nonetheless it was shown widely and became the most successful box-office attraction of its time.
 It is considered among the first "blockbuster" motion pictures, and it broke all box-office records that had been established until then.
 "They lost track of the money it made", Lillian Gish remarked in a Kevin Brownlow interview.

 Audiences in some major northern cities rioted over the film's racial content and the violence.
 Griffith's indignation at efforts to censor or ban the film motivated him the following year to produce Intolerance, in which he portrayed the effects of intolerance in four different historical periods: the Fall of Babylon; the Crucifixion of Jesus; the events surrounding the St. Bartholomew's Day massacre (during religious persecution of French Huguenots); and a modern story.
 Intolerance was not a financial success; it did not bring in enough profits to cover the lavish road show that accompanied it.
 Griffith put a huge budget into the film's production that could not be recovered in its box office.
 He mostly financed Intolerance himself, which contributed to his financial ruin for the rest of his life.

 Griffith's production partnership was dissolved in 1917, and he went to Artcraft, part of Paramount Pictures, and then to First National Pictures (1919–1920).
-At the same time, he founded United Artists together with Charlie Chaplin, Mary Pickford, and Douglas Fairbanks; the studio was premised on allowing actors to control their own interests rather than being dependent upon commercial studios.
+At the same time, he founded United Artists together with Charlie Chaplin, Mary Pickford, and Douglas Fairbanks; the studio was based on allowing actors to control their own interests rather than being dependent upon commercial studios.